animatlabs/animatlabs.github.io/_drafts/2026-04-13-scalar-vs-swagger.md

 });
 ```

-`ScalarTarget` picks the language for code samples (CSharp, JavaScript, Python, cURL, Go, Ruby). `ScalarClient` picks the client library — e.g. `HttpClient` for C#, `Fetch` for JavaScript.
-Default is cURL.
-I set C# HttpClient because that's what my team uses.
+`ScalarTarget` picks the default language for code samples. `ScalarClient` picks the HTTP client (`HttpClient` for C#, `Fetch` for JavaScript).
+I set C# + HttpClient because that's what my team reaches for.

-## Advanced Features
+## Pre-Filled Auth

-### Multiple Code Examples

-Open any endpoint in Scalar.
-You'll see a tab bar above the request: cURL, JavaScript, Python, C#, Go, Ruby.
-Click one — the code block updates instantly.
-Same endpoint, same parameters, different language.

-Your frontend dev copies the fetch snippet.
-Your Python script gets the requests version.
-The Go microservice gets the net/http example.
-No more "how do I call this from X?" — the answer is right there.
-I've lost count of how many Slack threads that's killed.

-Swagger gave you one code block.
-Scalar gives you the one you need.

-### Authentication

-Your OpenAPI spec defines the security schemes.
-Scalar can pre-fill them so devs don't type tokens by hand.
+This is something Swagger never did well.
+Scalar can pre-fill security schemes so devs don't type tokens by hand every time they open the docs.

-**API key:**
+API key:

 ```csharp
 app.MapScalarApiReference(options => options